DataBiosphere/bard/README.md

     open docs/index.html
   ```

-  This will also generate a swagger.json file at docs/swagger.json
+  This will also generate a swagger.json file at docs/swagger.json.
+The swagger ui can be viewed by goin to the
+  root of the server (e.g. https://terra-bard-dev.appspot.com/docs)